Pavesoft/react-native-boilerplate-pavesoft/README.md

 - **Bottom Tab Navigator**: Comes with a pre-configured bottom tab navigator to facilitate easy screen transitions.
 - **Sample Dummy Pages**: Five dummy pages are included by default to provide a starting point for your app’s content and layout.

+## List of branches

+- `main`: The default branch with core setup and configuration.
+- `features/navigation`: Contains the navigation implementation, including the bottom tab navigator and sample dummy pages.

 ## Get started

 1. Install dependencies